 How to use your music CD recording as a fundraiser

-How would you like to have a CD of your music recorded, and have it pay for itself?
+How would you like to have your music professionally recorded, and have it pay for itself?
 Many have discovered that a quality recording of their music can be a tremendous fundraiser, as well as a powerful outreach and promotional tool.

 • Your music group and their families and acquaintances,